Our Committees

 Landscape Committee.
 The Landscape Committee is responsible for the landscaping and maintenance of all entrances and other common areas within the neighborhood.
 The Committee monitors, on a regular basis, the quality and quantity of service provided and notifies contractors of any concerns.

-Maintenance Committee.
-The Maintenance Committee is responsible for acquiring, installing, repairing and maintenance of all signs and markers within the neighborhood.
+Maintenance and Safety Committee.
+The Maintenance/Safety Committee is responsible for acquiring, installing, repairing and maintenance of all signs and markers within the neighborhood.
 They are also responsible for the flag staff and the flag at the entrances of Brookfield Country Club, special lighting at the entrances, and watering systems at the entrances and other common areas.
+They maintain the flock safety cameras and help with general neighborhood safety.

 Directory Committee.
 The Directory Committee is responsible for the development of a residents directory.
 They work closely with the Membership Committee to ensure a proper listing of residents, as well as, the Communications Committee for the distribution of the final product.

-Community Enhancement Committee.
-The Community Enhancement Committee is responsible for activities such as neighborhood wide garage sales, yard of the month recognition, general neighborhood safety, block parties, and activities promoting community pride.
+Beautification and Community Enhancement Committee.
+The Beautification/Community Enhancement Committee is responsible for activities such as neighborhood wide garage sales, yard of the month and home of the month recognition, food truck gatherings, block parties, senior banners, walk to school, golf cart parades, tour of homes and any activities promoting community involvement.